lichen-community-systems/Flocking/docs/buffers/about-buffers.md

 Typically, you want to record into a buffer and then use the [Flocking Scheduler](../scheduling.md) to stop the environment and export the buffer as an audio file.
 Here's an example:

+    // Initialize Flocking and hold onto a reference
+    // to the environment.
+    var environment = flock.init();

     // Record a 30 second, 4-channel audio file.
     var synth = flock.synth({
         synthDef: {